telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 Every HTTP(S) request begins with plain text headers that describe what the client requests as a resource or operation.
 The first line of the request (the **Request line**) contains the following values:

 * The HTTP method&mdash;For example, __GET__.
-* The URL path which is being requested&mdash;For example `/index.html`.
+* The URL path which is being requested&mdash;For example, `/index.html`.
 * The HTTP version&mdash;For example, `HTTP/1.2`.

 The **Request line** can consist of one or more rows containing name-value pairs of metadata about the request and the client, such as the `User-Agent` and `Accept-Language`.

 #### Response Headers

-Like the HTTP request, every HTTP response begins with plain text headers that describe the result of the request.
+Like the HTTP request, every HTTP response begins with plain text headers describing the request's result.
 The first line of the response (the **Status line**) contains the following values:

 * The HTTP version&mdash;For example, `HTTP/1.1`.
 * The response status code&mdash;For example, `200`.